chen7david/koa-example-project/README.md

 # Koa-Example-Project
+#### Introduction
-<strong>Introduction:</strong> This is a guide that aims to help you to set up new Koa projects with ease.
+This is a guide that aims to help you to set up new Koa projects with ease.
 This is achieved by providing examples covering the most common use cases.

 #### prerequisites
 - nodejs should be installed globally on your computer (check this by running <code>npm -v</code>, if you get a version number back you're good to go.)